k8s-client/client/README.md

 $k8s = new K8s($options);
 ```

-**Note** If you need to perform certificate based authentication, check the options for the HttpClient you are using.
+**Note**: If you need to perform certificate based authentication, check the options for the HttpClient you are using.

 ### List all Pods